anoma/nspec/docs/architecture-2/ordering/mempool.md

 #### Workers

-Worker enginees ensure transaction candidates are available.
+Worker enginees ensure transaction candidates are available until it is known that sufficiently many validators have ordered and exectued them.
-Transaction candidates are batched.
-Each batch is erasure-coded (possibly simply copied) across a *weak quorum* of workers;
-note that
-only signed hashes of those batches are sent to primaries.
+The first worker task is the batching of transaction candidates into batches.
+Copies of transaction batches are distributed to at least a *weak quorum* of worker engines on other validators. note that primaries only receive suitable "digests" in the form of worker hashes.
 The rationale is that, in this way, the high-bandwidth work of replicating transaction candidates is done by workers instead of primaries,